 - Reduces clutter that impedes the conveyance of a clear and simple meaning

-- Fosters respect by road users, and reduces conflicts that may restrict time for a proper response that cumulatively improves traffic safety for all users
+- Fosters respect by road users and reduces conflicts that may restrict time for a proper response that cumulatively improves traffic safety for all users

 All traffic signs on the City of Ham Lake’s roadway system must conform to the MN MUTCD.
-Traffic signs not explicitly required to be installed by the MN MUTCD should not be installed on the City of Ham Lake’s roadway system unless otherwise specified in this policy, or authorized by the city engineer.
+Traffic signs not explicitly required to be installed by the MN MUTCD should not be installed on the City of Ham Lake’s roadway system unless otherwise specified in this policy or authorized by the city engineer.

 Installation of Signs

 The City of Ham Lake will develop and maintain a sign inventory of all signs on the roadway system.
-Based on the inventory and level of funding available for sign maintenance, City of Ham Lake will determine the amount of inventory that can be supported by the current funding structure.
+Based on the inventory and level of funding available for sign maintenance, the City of Ham Lake will determine the amount of inventory that can be supported by the current funding structure.

 The City of Ham Lake will maintain the determined amount of traffic control devices (signs, traffic signals, and pavement markings) to ensure safe and efficient operations.
-Based on the inventory and policy considerations, signs that are not consistent with policy, and signs that are not required or are determined by an engineering study to be unnecessary will be removed.
+Based on the inventory and policy considerations, signs that are not consistent with policy and signs that are not required or are determined by an engineering study to be unnecessary will be removed.
 The following best practices will be implemented to assist in determining the need for all traffic signs:

 - Signs that are required will be installed.
-Signs that require engineering judgment will undergo an engineering study, the results of which will be on file documenting reason for installation.
+Signs that require engineering judgment will undergo an engineering study, the results of which will be on file documenting the reason for installation.

-- No STOP signs on low volume intersections (fewer than 400 vehicles per day).
+- No STOP signs on low-volume intersections (fewer than 400 vehicles per day).

 - Sign requested to be placed in the right of way, along city roadways, must meet the requirements of MN MUTCD and have the city engineer approval.

 - Traffic signs will not be used as a reactive response to traffic crashes.